Mid-Life Men

 Drowning prevention tips

-Most drowning victims never intend to get in the water.
-And trying to put a lifejacket on just before you capsize is like trying to buckle a seat belt just before you have a car crash.
+Most people involved in a fatal drowning never intend to get in the water.
+Trying to put a lifejacket on just before you capsize is like trying to buckle a seat belt just before you have a car crash.
+Wear your lifejacket or PFD every time you go out on the water.

-Canadian waters are cold most of the time.
+Nearly all natural water bodies in Canada remain cold enough year-round to cause hypothermia if you are not prepared.
 Heavy gasping, uncontrollable hyperventilation and cold shock can occur in just the first minute of entering cold water.
-If the cold shock doesn't kill you, time will.
+If the cold shock doesn't kill you, time in the water will.
+If you're wearing your lifejacket, you'll float and have a better chance of surviving a fall into cold water.

 If you drink, don't drive your boat.

-Ironically, the same people who would never drink and drive their car will drink and boat.
+Boating or swimming under the influence of alcohol or drugs dramatically increases the risk of serious water-related injury or fatality.
 In Ontario, if you are convicted of driving a boat while under the influence, you will lose your license to operate your boat and your car.
+Always boat sober – even as a passenger.

-Coast Guard reports most calls for help are predictable and preventable non-distress calls; boats broken down, run aground or out of gas.
-Have a proper checklist for your boat and follow it before you head out.
+The Canadian Coast Guard reports that most calls for help are for preventable non-distress incidents such as broken-down boats, boats run aground or boats that are out of gas.
+Have a proper checklist for your boat and review it before you head out.
 Make sure that your boat is mechanically sound and that you have enough gas for your intended trip.
 File a float plan to help Search and Rescue find you in the event of a real emergency.

 Check the ice before you go on it.